peadargrant/data_storage_technologies/s2w01_magnetic_disks/magnetic_disks_notes.md

 ========

-Disk capacity is normally expressed in bytes, or suitable multiples like or .
-A confusing situation exists regarding actual vs advertised capacity.
+Disk capacity is normally expressed in bytes, or suitable multiples like MB, GB, TB.
+A confusing situation exists regarding actual vs advertised
+capacity:

 -   Normally when dealing with binary units like bits and bytes, we use binary prefixes, taking the multiplier to be 1024.